dashpay/docs/network/electrumx-server.rst

   echo "electrumx" > scripts/electrumx/env/USERNAME

-Set the ElectrumX log directory
+Set the ElectrumX log directory:

 The log directory path is set in the ``scripts/electrumx/log/run`` file.
 Replace the ``/path/to/log/`` line in that file with